 More advanced types of intelligent malware and ransomware learn as they spread.
 As these malicious attacks become even more sophisticated and prevalent, businesses will have only one choice: to fight AI with AI.

-AI is constantly improving, but it relies on large volumes of high-quality data to get better.
+AI is constantly improving, and the benefits of artificial intelligence are being seen across many industries, but it relies on large volumes of high-quality data to get better.
 To harness the true potential of AI, it helps to partner with experts in this field.
 Appen brings over 20 years of experience and knowledge of capturing and enriching a huge variety of data types that are used to train machine learning-based products.
 Appen develops training data at scale to support your AI initiatives through a range of data enhancement services including collection, annotation, and secure transcription to improve your machine learning.